Justsecret123/One-Piece-Image-Classifier/README.md

 - A dense layer with 480 units
 - An activation layer (sigmoid) which represents the final output: Probability of input(X) belonging to each class
 > **Based on Sergey Ioffe and Christian Szegedy "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift" research paper, there is no need to add a dropout layer since we've used a batch normalization layer.**
-- Output classes (probabilities) : Brook, Chopper, Franky, Luffy, Nami, Sanji, Zoro
+- Output classes (probabilities) : Brook, Chopper, Franky, Luffy, Nami, Sanji, Usopp, Zoro

 ## Architecture

 ![Model architecture](Screenshots/Model_architecture.png)
-> **Best valdiation accuracy: 89.53%.**
+> **Best valdiation accuracy: 88.62%%.**

 ## How to use